Validation of the Movement System Impairment-Based Classification in Female Transient LBP Developers

 Authors

-2 Professor, Department of Sport Injury and Corrective Exercise, Faculty of Physical Education and Sports Sciences, University of Tehran, Tehran, Iran
+2 Department of Sport Injury and Corrective Exercise, Faculty of Physical Education and Sports Sciences, University of Tehran, Tehran, Iran

 3 Department of health and sport medicine, Faculty of physical education and sport science, University of Tehran, Tehran, Iran